Aikeh2021/Professional-README-Generator/Develop/generatedREADME.md

   ## Installation

-  a
+  1. Open the project.
+2. Make your reamdme.
+3. Publish your readme.

   ## Usage

-  a
+  You should use this product in a proper way.

   ## Contributing

-  a
+  You can contribute anyway you would like.

   ## Tests

-  a
+  You can test this application any way you would like.

   ## Questions

-  If you have any questions, please contact me via email at: a.
-I have also included my Github username (a)in case you would like to contact me via the hosting site or view my previous work.
+  If you have any questions, please contact me via email at: ashley.ikeh@hotmail.com.
+I have also included my Github username (Aikeh2021)in case you would like to contact me via the hosting site or view my previous work.

   ## License